 When considering different medical marketing agencies, it's time to look at niche marketing experience and healthcare-specific know-how.
 Has this team marketed to your specialty before?
 Are they willing to take the time to learn your brand, rather than applying a one-size-fits-all solution?
 Can they verify the success of your marketing campaigns with data?

-Whatever you choose, make sure you’ve taken time to learn your options and form a strong team that keeps your best interest in mind.
+Whatever you choose, make sure you've taken time to learn your options and form a strong team at a reputable medical SEO company that keeps your best interest in mind.